Tech

 Preliminary conclusion

-It doesn't work, and the seals will be permanently damaged by the mineral oil.
+It doesn't work, and the seals will be permanently damaged by the mineral oil within hours.

 After three weeks